awslabs/gluonts/src/gluonts/ev/ev_tutorial.md

 - Deciding over what axis to aggregate is more flexible now.
 Before, the workflow was set in stone: first aggregate per time series, then aggregate those values once more, return both metrics per entry and the aggregated ones.
 Now that the predictions comes in the form of batches (in the univariate case, with the rows being dataset entries and the columns being timestamps), an axis to aggregate can be chosen (with `None` meaning aggregating everything into a single value).
 This means, assuming the timestamps are aligned, aggregating metrics per timestamp is now possible.

 - Larger datasets can be handled.
 Before, the values for metrics per time series had to fit into a Pandas DataFrame before being aggregated overall.
 Now, the mean and sum aggregations are implemented in a map-reduce way so that there's no hard limit on how much data to evaluate on, when aggregating the batch axis.
+No Pandas is used during evaluation anymore; everything is NumPy based.

 Here is a closer look at how the new evaluation approach works: